As industries and consumer expectations shift, logistics has morphed from a cost of doing business to a competitive advantage.

 They explained how working with a 3PL on a strategic level can unlock previously untapped profit, offer more visibility, and streamline overall operations

-Why a Strategic Partnership and a 3PL-Enabled Logistics Strategy?
+Why a Strategic Partnership and an Effective Logistics Strategy?

 According to a report from Gartner about 3PL relationships, “Customer attitudes toward their third-party logistics outsource providers are changing for the better, however, that pace of change needs to accelerate.”